 Casimir Effect can be understood with a typical example of a vacuum in space.
-According to the modern physics, the vacuum consists of varying electromagnetic waves and it can never be eliminated.
+According to modern physics, the vacuum consists of varying electromagnetic waves and it can never be eliminated.
 It can be compared to a vast ocean of waves that always shows its existence, and it is unstoppable.
 These waves always possess a package of viable wavelengths thus implying that an empty space consists of a minimum amount of energy.
 The energy that we can never feel, in spite of presence.

 The two mirrors are attracted to each other just as 2 objects that are held together by a stretched spring.
 Until the energy stored in the spring decreases, there exists a movement of two mirrors.
-Due to this effect, the two mirrors will be attracted to each other, and this effect is termed as Casimir Effect.
+Due to this effect, the two mirrors will be attracted to each other, and this effect is termed as the Casimir Effect.

 Coupled Ground State Energy:

 It is one of the suggested possible cause in understanding the Casimir Effect that is based on canonical macroscopic quantum electrodynamics.
 There may exist a vacuum of a coupled system that detects the properties of an electromagnetic field that will give rise to force.
 Casimir force is characterized by a property of a coupled system wherein the synergy between the two plates is mediated by the zero-point fields.

 Applications of Casimir Forces

-- Casimir Forces have its broad application in nanotechnology; Specially silicon integrated technology that is based on Casimir oscillators, nanoelectromechanical and Microsystems.
+- Casimir Forces have its broad application in nanotechnology; especially silicon integrated technology that is based on Casimir oscillators, nanoelectromechanical and Microsystems.

-- There are few examples that state that the repulsive force that arises between two uncharged objects is due to Casimir effect.
+- There are few examples that state that the repulsive force that arises between two uncharged objects is due to the Casimir effect.
 This has created interests in the development of applications regarding the advancement of levitating devices.